awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

 #    |__ Port 6: Dev 4, If 1, Class=Wireless, Driver=btusb, 12M
 ```

-*NOTE* the capture card is found on `Bus 02.Port 1` which happens to be the 'side' USB connector on the Beelink.
+*NOTE* a webcam is found on `Bus 02.Port 1`, specific bus mapping will vary.
 Two Video and Two audio interfaces is normal and correct.
 Your devices may be different.
-As long as we have TWO Video and TWO Audio devices enumerated AND they are bound to the port where the device is connected, the device connection can be considered correct.

 If using a non-USB device, validate connectivity as appropriate.